cainmagi/Dockerfiles/manual-session/interactive.md

     docker run --gpus all -it --rm --shm-size=1g -v ~:/homelocal -v /raid/xxx:/data -v /raid/shared:/shareddata -p 5901:5901 -p 5212:5212 -p 6080:6080 <name>:<tag>
     ```

-    Here we need clarify three things:
+    Here we need clarify two things:

     * `-v <folder-in-DGX>:<folder-in-container>`: this option is used for providing a mounted folder inside the container.
 If you view the container as a virtual machine, the "mounted folder" is just like a USB external drive equipped to the machine.
 In other words, if you are changing any files in the mounted folder, you do not need to manually

         In this example, we mount our home folder as a `/homelocal` folder inside the image.
 If you change anything inside the `/homelocal` folder in the image, these change will take effects on your home folder `~` on the DGX machine.

     * `-p <out-port>:<inner-port>` is a port mapping option.
 The `<inner-port>` should be always `5212`, `5901`, or `6080`.
 If you do not understand why it shold be like this, please do not modify them.
 The former part can be changed according to the situation.
 In the same time, each `<out-port>` can only be occupied by one container (i.e. a session from one person).
-If you find your desired port is occupied by others, like the example in the Step 4 figure, you can change the `<out-port>` a little bit.
+If you find your desired port is occupied by others, like the example in the **Step 4** figure, you can change the `<out-port>` a little bit.

         The third port highlighted by the blue box is usually required.
 You need to expose this `6080` inner port for getting access to the noVNC service.
 The other two ports are not necessary.
 But you can check the usages of them in [`5901` usage docs][doc-5901] and [`5212` usage docs][doc-5212].